mia-platform/documentation/docs/development_suite/api-portal/swagger_conf.md

  * **_URL_**: by specifying `url` as type the swagger-aggregator will download the microservice swagger by the provided _url_ field;
  * **_File_**: by specifying `file` as type the swagger-aggregator will take the microservice swagger configurations by the provided _path_ field.

 In both of them the user can specify a `prefix` to place before.

+In both of them the user can specify an `includePaths` and an `excludePaths` to filter the paths to be accessible from outside.
+The filter will include first all the paths according the object passed by `includePaths` then the result will be filtered by the `excludedPaths`.

 Please be sure of validate the configuration with the following _jsonschema_ before run the service, otherwise the microservice will not correctly start.